-The road trip from Bacalar to Celestun was my first trip after I left my glamorous job for the sake of freedom and a nomadic life.
+The road trip from Bacalar to Celestun was my first trip after I left my glamorous job for the sake of freedom and nomadic life.
 I emptied the house and left the key inside for the owner to collect.
 It was a rainy day, and I took it as a sort of baptism for the new life to come, like a blessing.
 And it worked, so far.

 Behind that door I left my nest, my shelter where I used to spend the majority of my free time planning, dreaming and creating my future.
 With it, I also left all my fears that had persuaded me to postpone my trip until I would have been ready.
 And I was!
 Oh dear, if I was!
 For the occasion, I had planned a road trip to Bacalar with a couple of friends and then I would have continued on my own exploring that part of Quintana Roo that it was still unknown to me.

 It turned out to be an amazing adventure so much so that I had postponed my flight to Italy for 1 week.